-The Newborn Bloodspot Screening program screens for more than 30 metabolic disorders, endocrine disorders, abnormal hemoglobins, and cystic fibrosis.
+The Newborn Bloodspot Screening program screens for more than 45 heritable and congenital disorders in newborns.
 Educational presentations are conducted for the medical community when requested.

 - Follow-up includes ensuring abnormal screens are not closed until a diagnosis is made or the case is closed with a normal screen.
-Additional follow-up is done on improper collections with educational brochures and charts provided on proper collection techniques. - Children diagnosed with a metabolic disorder through the screening program are seen in the state sponsored Metabolic Clinics and have their diets monitored by a metabolic nutritionist. - In 2008, metabolic screening results were successfully integrated into the EHDI database so both programs could be tracked with the same system. - The NBMS Advisory Committee meets 3x/year to discuss issues, concerns, and proposed changes to the screening panel.
+The program also provides technical assistance to birthing facilities on proper specimen collection. - Children diagnosed with a metabolic disorder through the screening program are seen in the state sponsored Metabolic Clinics and have their diets monitored by a metabolic nutritionist. - DNA testing for the CPT1A Arctic Variant was added to the screening panel in July 2016; this variant is very common in Alaska Native people from coastal Arctic regions.
+Caregivers are sent a DVD, jointly produced by the State and tribal health partners, that provides education on caring for their infant. - In 2008, metabolic screening results were successfully integrated into the EHDI database so both programs could be tracked with the same system. - The Newborn Bloodspot Advisory Comitteee meets twice a year to discuss issues, concerns, and proposed changes to the screening panel.

-Contact: Sabra Anckner, Perinatal Nurse Consultant, 334-2295, sabra.anckner@alaska.gov Meg Kurtagh Health Program Manager II; 269-3430, margaret.kurtagh@alaska.gov
+Contact: Sabra Anckner, Nurse Consultant II 334-2295, Sabra.Anckner@alaska.gov Meg Kurtagh Health Program Manager II; 269-3430, margaret.kurtagh@alaska.gov

-Autism and Neurodevelopmental Disorders and Outreach Clinic
+Autism, Neurodevelopmental Disorders

 In 2007, the State of Alaska's Section of Women's Children and Family Health (WCFH) collaborated with programs and agencies statewide in response to the Governor's Council on Disabilities and Special Education five-part autism strategic plan.
 In partnership, a system of care for children with autism spectrum disorder and other neurodevelopmental conditions was built which includes improved screening, intervention, diagnostic, and treatment services statewide.
-Highlights of current and on-going program development for children and youth with special healthcare needs (CYSHCN) include: